 - The Union shall notify the Human Resources Director or other authorized individual in writing of such designations and re-designations.

-Leaves of Absence for Union Work: Leaves of absence to take employment with the Union signatory to this MOU shall be granted for a minimum of thirteen (13) full biweekly pay periods upon forty-five (45) days advanced written notice from the Union when feasible.
+Leaves of absence to take employment with the Union signatory to this MOU shall be granted for a minimum of thirteen (13) full biweekly pay periods upon forty-five (45) days advanced written notice from the Union when feasible.

-Workers are entitled to retain all seniority, pay and benefits while on a leave to work for the Union.
+Employees are entitled to retain all seniority, pay and benefits while on a leave to work for the Union.
 While on such leave to work for the union, on a weekly basis, the Union or employee shall submit accurate accountings of hours worked according to the County’s payroll practices including any vacation, holiday or other paid time off used during that week.
 Employees will receive pay through the County process.
 The Union will be billed on a regular basis as determined by the Controller’s Office for all costs associated with the individual on leave, including the employer’s share of all pay, benefits and retirement contributions.
 The Union will reimburse the County in full within thirty (30) calendar days of receipt of each bill.
 The County shall provide the Union and the employee with a minimum of thirty (30) days’ notice before ceasing payment.
 If the Union fails to make payment within that time, future payments, benefits and retirement contributions to the employee will cease.

 In the event the employee is in a business critical position, or based on the number of employees currently released to work for the union a hardship is created for the County to conduct regular business, a discussion will occur between the Union and the Department Head(s) regarding the feasibility of the release. (i.e.: if the request were to release the only payroll specialist in a department, it may not be feasible to release that person with only forty-five (45) days-notice; or, if the request were for an individual for whom we claim Federal funding and the County would suffer that loss of revenue)